What to Do About Bullying at University

 A report by ABC News found that Cyberbullying affects 1 in 10 students, so if you or anyone you know experiences Cyberbullying, you must report it!

-Your friends and family are also there to help you as well.
+Your friends and family are also there to help you.
 With friends and family, you are never alone and you will always have someone to talk to.
-Your friends will be able to help you with reporting bullying as well, as you will now have someone who can vouch for your story and someone who may even be able to point out other instances of bullying.
-They too may be experiencing bullying as well.
-Remember, a problem shared, is a problem halved!
+Your friends will be able to help you with reporting bullying, as you will now have someone who can vouch for your story and someone who may even be able to point out other instances of bullying.

 We have also listed some useful contact information for you at the bottom of the article if you or anyone you know is having issues with bullying.